3034 Climenhaga: Orbital characteristics

 Climenhaga is a member of the Flora family, one of the largest families of stony asteroids in the main belt.
 It orbits the Sun in the inner main-belt at a distance of 1.8–2.8 AU once every 3 years and 6 months (1,294 days).
 Its orbit has an eccentricity of 0.21 and an inclination of 5° with respect to the ecliptic.

 The asteroid's observation arc begins with its official discovery observation at Heidelberg, as no precoveries were taken, and no prior identifications were made.

 Physical characteristics

-Climenhaga has been characterized as a common S-type asteroid.

 Lightcurve

 In July 2009, a rotational lightcurve of Climenhaga was obtained from photometric observations by an international collaboration led by Australian astronomer Julian Oey at Kingsgrove (E19) and Leura (E17) observatories.
 Lightcurve analysis gave a well-defined rotation period of 2.737485 hours with a brightness amplitude of 0.10 magnitude (U=3).

 Diameter and albedo

+Climenhaga has been characterized as a common S-type asteroid.
 The Collaborative Asteroid Lightcurve Link assumes an albedo of 0.24 – derived from 8 Flora, a S-type asteroid and the family's largest member and namesake – and calculates a diameter of 7.82 kilometers with an absolute magnitude of 12.7.